CBS Radio Mystery Theater

 Support This Podcast

-Hosted on RedCircle and measured by Podtrac
+Hosted on Spreaker and measured by Podtrac

-This podcast may use tracking and attribution and dynamic content insertion
+This podcast may use dynamic content insertion

-Dynamic content insertion: RedCircle may use limited data that they know about you - the device you’re using, the approximate location you’re in, or other data that can be derived from this, like the current weather forecast for your area - to change parts of the audio.
+Dynamic content insertion: Spreaker may use limited data that they know about you - the device you’re using, the approximate location you’re in, or other data that can be derived from this, like the current weather forecast for your area - to change parts of the audio.
 CBS Radio Mystery Theater may do this for advertising or for other forms of content, like news stories.

 CBS Radio Mystery Theater is able to use the above tools since its podcast host or measurement company offers this service.
 It doesn’t mean that this individual podcast uses them, or has access to this functionality.
 We use open data.